Another England - play by disabled Writer is a call to Action

 Disgusted at the treatment of disabled people and repeated human rights violations being brushed under the carpet, disabled writer and activist, Vici Wreford-Sinnott has written a new punch-packed play as a call to action and is touring it across the country with disabled actors Philippa Cole and Andrew Mclay.
 The piece has integrated BSL and creative audio description throughout.
 "I want to make sure that no-one feels alone", Vici told us.

-The play is coming to the Waterside Arts Centre in Sale near Manchester on 25 June (other tour dates below).
+The play is touring England between 20 June and 4 July (tour dates below).
 Vici said, “I don’t believe theatre is for a select few.
 Theatre should be for everyone and accessible to all.
 The thing I love is the live interaction with an audience, the fact that it is immediate.
 What is going on in this country for disabled people is urgent – it is the crisis of our times.
 National policies have resulted in thousands and thousands of unnecessary deaths.
 We’ve got to get out there and tell our stories, tell the world what is happening.”

 Following the critical success and fantastic audience responses when the piece opened at ARC Stockton in Teesside Vici, who has been involved in theatre and disability rights for 27 years, said: “In a rapidly changing England, in the grip of a national identity crisis, I have responded with a play from the perspective of disabled people trying to navigate their way through hostile territory which has been decades in the making.”